• Train

 F1 Score is the weighted average of Precision and Recall.

-These are just the most important techniques for analyzing machine learning model performance.
-To analyze the model efficiency and accuracy, there are many more, including ROC (Receiver Operating Characteristics) and PR (Precision-Recall) curves, which are implemented programmatically.
+These are just the most important techniques for machine learning model performance evaluation.
+However, there are many more acceptable approaches to calculating performance.
+These include determining the area under the ROC curve (Receiver Operating Characteristic) and precision-recall curves, which are implemented programmatically.

-If you liked this article, we recommend you the following:
+If you liked this article on model development and model evaluation, we recommend the following: